Skip to Main Content

 • After requesting access, you should receive an email in your KUMC email from support@covidence.org asking you to verify your address.
 If you don't see an email within an hour check your Junk Email and Deleted Items folders.

 • After verifying you'll be given the chance to create a profile and set your password.
-This password and your Covidence login credentials are separate from your KUMC network credentials you use for other library resource, and are maintained by Covidence.
+This password and your Covidence login credentials are separate from your KUMC network credentials you use for other library resources, and are maintained by Covidence.
 Resetting this password should be done through the Covidence site.

 • Note: per the Password Policy of KUMC, "users should never use their KUMC network password for non-KUMC "personal" accounts (e.g., personal email)."
 See link below to review the University's Password Policy.